 To date Collaborative law is relatively new in Australia but the process has met with much success in several overseas jurisdictions.
 Matters within the Collaborative Law framework are resolved in much the same way as matters before the Court, that is, we call upon the opinions of jointly retained experts such as valuers, psychologists, accountants, financial consultants and other professionals working together to help resolve the issues in dispute.

-Talk to a family law expert
+Talk to a specialist in family law

-Wiltshire Lawyers support and recommend the use of Collaborative Law.
+We support and recommend the use of Collaborative Law.
 If you think the process may suit your circumstances please contact our office.